gbv/jskos-server/README.md

   `knownSchemes=[boolean]` see [POST /validate](#post-validate)

 ### GET /data
 Returns data for a certain URI or URIs.
-Can return concept schemes, concepts, concordances, mappings, and annotations.
+Can return concept schemes, concepts, concordances, mappings, annotations, and registries.
 This endpoint does not offer pagination via `limit` and `offset`.
 It will always return all results.
 Furthermore, there is no certain order to the result set (but it should be consistent across requests).
 If a certain type of data requires authentication and the user is not authenticated, that type of data will simply not be returned.

 **Note:** As of version 2.0, this endpoint was adjusted to return all types of items that are available in the database, instead of just concepts and concept schemes.
 The additional parameters, apart from `uri`, were also removed.
 For the previous behavior (only without returning concept schemes), see [GET /concepts](#get-concepts).